 Chronic Disease Hospitalizations Data

-The chronic disease hospitalizations dataset includes information for the following health outcomes:
+The chronic disease hospitalizations dataset includes information on stroke, mental health, diabetes, cardiovascular disease, and cancer.

 Chronic disease hospitalizations data are presented as two measures on this site: Hospital Admissions and Emergency Department (ED) visits.
 The hospital admissions measure includes patients who are admitted to the hospital, treated as inpatients, or were admitted for observation.
 The ED visits measure includes patients who are treated and released in the ED.